scotartt/clean_bib/README.md

 Do you hate the way those bibliographic softwares generally export a .bib file that can’t exclude certain fields that make a total hash of your Bibliography Entries?

-This Python script is for you!
+If so, then this Python script is for you!
 It deletes the extraneous fields in the .bib file leaving you with just the essential ones, like Author, Year, Title, Journal, etc.

+Never have a horrid bibliography entry with the article Abstract (!) copied into it every again!
+No more hashing about with .csl files ever again (not that .bibtex and .biblatex support those horrid things anyway).

 ##Installing the script